Schedule a dermatology appointment?

 - Eye irritation, dryness, or swelling

-It’s also common for your skin to feel hot and tender when you’re having a rosacea flare-up.
-The only way to know for certain if you have rosacea is to have a thorough exam and diagnosis at Advanced Dermatology & Skin Cancer Center, PLLC.
+It’s also common for your skin to feel hot and tender when you’re having a flare-up.
+The only way to know for certain if you have rosacea is to have a thorough exam and diagnosis.

-While there isn’t a single rosacea test to diagnose the condition, Dr. Henry sometimes orders laboratory testing to rule out other chronic conditions, such as psoriasis or lupus.
-He also carefully evaluates your overall medical history and current symptoms to help tailor your course of treatment.
+While there isn’t a single rosacea test to diagnose the condition, we sometimes orders laboratory testing to rule out other chronic conditions, such as psoriasis or lupus.
+We also carefully evaluate your overall medical history and current symptoms to help tailor your course of treatment.

 Is there a cure for rosacea?

-While no cure exists for rosacea, this chronic skin condition is certainly manageable with the help of Dr. Henry the specialized team at Advanced Dermatology & Skin Cancer Center, PLLC.
+While no cure exists for rosacea, this chronic skin condition is certainly manageable with the help of our skin experts.
 Your customized treatment plan may include:

 - Medication to reduce redness